xqzhu/aporeto/Samples/problem2/README.md

 - Divide files until they can be solved, and then merger them to get the result
 - Not compelete, just a simulation
 - To run the code, use a.txt as uploaded and change parameters according to comments in the file
+- a.txt is a sample input file, c.txt is a sample output file